Salman-Shaik28/IMDB-movies-data-analysis/README.md

 2. Create a dashboard to visualize metrics and trends for better decision-making.

 # Tools Used
-- Google Sheets: Data analysis, visualization, and dashboard creation.
+- **Google Sheets**: Data analysis, visualization, and dashboard creation.

 # Key Features
 Insights and Metrics